 Outside of the season and exhibition game modes, NBA 2K Playgrounds 2 does feature online modes, letting you play cooperatively with friends (locally or online), or competitively against friends or random players through matchmaking.
 Playgrounds championship serves as a ranked online experience, in either a cooperative or competitive setting.
 The aforementioned season mode can be played with an online friend, similar to exhibition matches, but there is one final game mode: three-point contest.
 Just like the rest of the offerings, it can be played against friends, random online players or the AI.
 However, the gameplay mechanic used differs than the standard shooting in the game, which begs the question as to why?
 Why did they opt to use a unique metronome style timing mini-game for this game mode, instead of the hold and release shooting mechanic used in everything else?
 Even so, if you time your shots correctly, you aren’t rewarded with making the shot, as everything is based on percentages.

 NBA 2K Playgrounds 2 feels like an evolution from the first game, providing a smoother gameplay experience and a deeper online offering.
 Anyone can jump into the game and perform a self alley-oop double front flip dunk with ease.
 It’s as accessible as you would expect and demand of a traditional arcade game.
 However, the inclusion of microtransactions is disheartening.
 Sure, you can only purchase cosmetic packs, not actual player cards, but you can negate the entire grind in the game, by unlocking all players for a price.
-The Xbox One version of the game occasional hangs at least once a day, forcing a restart.Note: NBA 2K Playgrounds 2 was reviewed based on a digital Xbox One copy of the game, provided by the publisher.
+The Xbox One version of the game occasional hangs at least once a day, forcing a restart.Note: NBA 2K Playgrounds 2 was reviewed on Xbox One.
+A digital copy of the game provided by the publisher.